T-Gopinath/Docs/Spring-SpringBoot-Micro.md

 ____________________________________________________________________________
  ### Q) How can spring boot be used to implement event-driven architectures ?

+     Spring Boot can be effectively used to implement Event-Driven Architectures (EDA) by leveraging Spring’s messaging support, asynchronous processing, and integration with message brokers like Kafka, RabbitMQ, or ActiveMQ.

+     🧩 1.
+What Is Event-Driven Architecture?
+    ⚙️ 2.
+Spring Boot Components for EDA
+    💡 3.
+Example 1: Intra-App Event Handling (Simple Case)
+    ⚡ 4.
+Example 2: Distributed Event-Driven Microservices (Spring Cloud Stream + Kafka)
+    🧠 5.
+Key Benefits
+    🛠️ 6.
+Advanced Patterns
+    ✅ 7.
+Best Practices
 ____________________________________________________________________________
  ### Q) Discuss the integration and use of distributed tracing in spring boot applications for monitoring and troubleshooting.
      - Spring cloud sleut